What is Nonlinearity?

 Nonlinearity in Investment and Options

-An example of an investment with a high nonlinearity is the return market options that are impacted by multiple variables.
-Managers are given several choices to consider when trading options, some of which include the time to maturity, asset price, current interest rate, and implied volatility.
+An example of an investment with a high nonlinearity is the return market options impacted by multiple variables.
+Managers are given several choices to consider when trading options, including the time to maturity, asset price, current interest rate, and implied volatility.
 Most often, investors use the standard value at risk method to approximate the risk level.

 Two scenarios abound when addressing the risk level of nonlinear payoffs in a managed portfolio.
 At one extreme, it is possible to trade other assets when replicating the nonlinearity in the fund’s returns.
-At the other, it may be impossible to use other security returns when replicating the fund’s nonlinearities.
+On the other end, it may be impossible to use other security returns when replicating the fund’s nonlinearities.

 Potential Cause of Nonlinearity in Trading and a Possible Solution